SiddharthaStoic/HaNDS/README.md

 ## Motivation

-While most anomaly detection methods rely on statistical deviations or trained models, biological neurons use a more adaptive process called habituation — where repeated exposure to the same stimulus weakens response, and novel input triggers a spike.
+While most anomaly detection methods rely on statistical deviations or trained models, biological neurons use a more adaptive process called habituation, where repeated exposure to the same stimulus weakens response, and novel input triggers a spike.

 This project simulates that behavior with a lightweight model in C++, tracks neuron dynamics across sequences, and evaluates novelty using entropy and energy analysis.